 - The monitor is angled back very slightly because if I gaze down just 15 degrees my eye muscles are more relaxed.

-- I'm all about the 20-20-2 minute rule.
+- I love the 20-20-20 rule.
 Every twenty minutes I take my eyes off the screen and look 20 feet away for 2 minutes--experts say just 20 seconds of looking away is all that's needed to reduce eye strain--but I like to treat myself and think of 2 things I'm thankful for (right now, I'm thankful that you're here).